Tricycle: The Buddhist Review: Controversy

+members of the white middle class. ...
+Asian-American Buddhists number at least one million, but so far they have not figured prominently in the development of something called American Buddhism."
+In response, Ryo Imamura, who had been influential in bringing Buddhism to America and was close friends with D. T. Suzuki, Gary Snyder, and Alan Watts, wrote a letter to the editor defending Asian-American involvement in American Buddhism, but Tworkov refused to print it.
+Gary Snyder resigned from the Tricycle advisory board in protest.
+Tworkov's words have had a lasting impact on racial relations in American Buddhism.

 Change Your Mind Day

 In 1993, Tricycle created “Change Your Mind Day," an afternoon of free meditation instruction held in New York City's Central Park.
 The event was designed to introduce “the general public to Buddhist thought and practice."
 During the first Change Your Mind Day, newcomers and seasoned Buddhists meditated, listened to performances by Philip Glass and Allen Ginsberg, and did tai-ch’i.

 Tworkov described the event: "We invite teachers from different traditions to give instruction on meditation.
 The miracle, if you get into it, is you can have a couple of thousand people in New York City and it can get very, very quiet.
 It takes on a kind of tranquillity and collective consciousness, and everybody notices it."
 Rande Brown, a former member of Tricycle's board, estimated that 300 people attended the first event, and that 10 times that number attended in 1998.
 She said, "Enough people wander by and are serendipitously drawn into the silence."
 The event has grown in popularity, as has mindfulness meditation.
 Starting in 2007, Tricycle began also hosting a virtual Change Your Mind Day to provide international and remote access to the event.
 The last Change Your Mind Day was held virtually in 2010, although many other organizations continue to host versions of the event.